Land Back

-Land Back (or #LandBack) is a decentralised campaign by Native Americans in the United States and Indigenous peoples in Canada that seeks to reestablish Indigenous sovereignty, with political and economic control of their unceded traditional lands.
+Land Back, also referred to with hashtag #LandBack or Rematriation, is a decentralised campaign that emerged in the late 2010s among Indigenous Australians, Indigenous peoples in Canada, Native Americans in the United States, other indigenous peoples and allies who seek to reestablish Indigenous sovereignty, with political and economic control of their ancestral lands.
 Activists have also used the Land Back framework in Mexico, and scholars have applied it in New Zealand and Fiji.

-Land Back is part of a broader Indigenous struggle for decolonisation.
+Land Back is part of a broader Indigenous movement for decolonization.

 Description

-Land Back aims to reestablish Indigenous political authority over territories that Indigenous tribes claim by treaty.
+The Land Back movement seeks to restore Indigenous political authority over unceded ancestral lands.
 Scholars from the Indigenous-run Yellowhead Institute at Toronto Metropolitan University describe it as a process of reclaiming Indigenous jurisdiction.
-The NDN collective describes it as synonymous with decolonisation and dismantling white supremacy.
+The NDN Collective describes it as synonymous with decolonization and dismantling white supremacy.
 Land Back advocates for Indigenous rights, preserves languages and traditions, and works toward food sovereignty, decent housing, and a clean environment.

-Origins

-Land Back was introduced in 2018 by Arnell Tailfeathers, a member of the Blood Tribe (Blackfoot Confederacy).
-It then quickly became a hashtag (#LandBack), and now appears in artwork, on clothes and in beadwork.
-These creations are often used to raise funds to support water protectors and land defenders who protest against oil pipelines in North America.

-In the United States, the Land Back campaign arose from the Black Hills land claim and protests at Mount Rushmore during Donald Trump's 2020 presidential campaign.
+The Black Hills land claim and protests at Mount Rushmore during Donald Trump's 2020 presidential campaign were a catalyzing moment for the movement in the United States.

 Philosophy

-The NDN collective describes the Land Back campaign as a metanarrative that ties together many different Indigenous organizations similar to the Black Lives Matter campaign.
+The NDN Collective describes the Land Back campaign as a metanarrative that ties together many different Indigenous organizations similar to the Black Lives Matter campaign.
 They say that the campaign enables decentralised Indigenous leadership and addresses structural racism faced by Indigenous people that is rooted in theft of their land.

-Land Back promotes a return to communal land ownership of traditional and unceded Indigenous lands and rejects colonial concepts of real estate and private land ownership.
-Return of land is not only economic, but also implies the return of relationships and self-governance.

-Land Back does not mean that non-Indigenous people should be made to leave unceded Indigenous lands.
+Land Back emphasizes Indigenous groups’ physical and spiritual connection to their ancestral lands, and the importance of reviving the knowledge and practices that have sustained their people for generations.